 |Encrypt Form API||7.x-2.x||7.x-1.1, 7.x-2.x||Adds a Form API attribute (#encrypt).|

 |Encrypted Files||7.x-2.x-dev||7.x-2.x||Provides the ability to encrypt uploaded files.|

 By default, this module uses a key that is stored in your database while the main use of this module is to store encrypted data in the database.
 This is actually just an example of obfuscation because if the database itself is compromised all the necessary parts are available to retrieve that data (even if it requires more effort to do that).

 When you put your key outside the webroot, the encrypted text and key are now in two distinct parts of the system which will have a lot less likelihood of being compromised at the same time.
 It is still important to know that this module does not make your data completely secure from being decrypted since a dedicated attacker could try to use brute force to decrypt the information.
 The module does allow a level of security that Drupal does not inherently provide and in fact there are many levels that need to be thought about to have fully secure data.

 The Encrypt Form API module, which adds an '#encrypt' property as a Form API element, was part of the Encrypt module, but as of July 5, 2014, it has been removed from the 7.x-2.x release and moved into its own project.

 Roadmap and maintenance

-The 2.0 release is the current recommended release for Encrypt.
+The 7.x-2.1 release is the current recommended release for Encrypt.
 Submit any bugs or requests in the issue queue.
-The 1.x branch will no longer get features.
+The 7.x-1.x branch is no longer supported.
 The 6.x-1.x branch will still be supported for some time after the 7.x-2.0 release, but it is in "maintenance mode."